Psychtoolbox-3/psychtoolbox-3.github.com/docs/GetTouchDeviceIndices.md

 returned devices by specifying the following optional match-critera:

 typeOnly      = 'masterPointer' or 'slavePointer' or 'allPointers'.
 If left
-                out, this will default to 'slavePointer'.
+                out, this will default to 'slavePointer', unless on MS-Windows,
+                where it defaults to 'masterPointer'.

 touchTypeOnly = 0 for touchpads, 1 for true touchscreens.